santosfmpedro/python_aux/README.md

 # python_aux
-This repository contains files and codes that help us in programming in python.
+This repository contains files and codes that help us in programming with python.

 Each folder contains modules and notebooks related to the name of the folder itself.